rutabakhda/stance-classification/README.md

 ## Project Setup

-### Install Eclipse, Gradle and the Required Eclipse-Plugins
+### Install Eclipse, Gradle and the required Eclipse-Plugins

 * Install the Eclipse IDE.
 * Install the Eclipse UIMA-Plugins.
 (Instruction can be found [here](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19/blob/master/documentation/overview_and_setup.pdf) in chapter 3.1.2)